 ◊ What is the potential of short rotation coppice willow, a biofuel crop, to remediate contaminated urban soil?

 Because coppice willow naturally accumulates heavy metals it has been proposed as a sustainable way to remediate contaminated soils.
-Therefore coppice willow provides the opportunity to simultaneously remediate urban land unsuitable for food production, whilst also producing a biofuel.
+Therefore coppice willow provides the opportunity to both remediate urban land unsuitable for food production, whilst also producing a biofuel.
 Moreover, biochar, which can be produced when short rotation coppice is used as a feedstock for energy production, has the potential to reduce pollutant bioavailability.

 This project will establish an own-growing and short rotation coppice experiment in an urban allotment site, working with our collaborative partners Leicester City Council.